23 Top Tourist Attractions in Canada

 image

-Planning Your Trip to Canada: Get more detail on where to go and what to see with our detailed list of possible itineraries for exploring Canada.
+Planning Your Trip to Canada: Get more details on where to go and what to see with our detailed list of possible itineraries for exploring Canada.
 This is a guide to exploring each region, with links to things to do in each location.
 If you are coming for a winter holiday, be sure to have a look at our list of top ski resorts in Canada.